-7. Process for informing students and their parents of college-level course expectations
+7. Process for informing students and their parent of college-level course expectations

-High school counselors, College navigators and dual enrollment personnel inform students and parents that dual enrollment course will be at the depth, breadth, rigor and pace of other college credit courses.
-The curriculum, content evaluation of performance, and selection of instructional material is the prerogative of the professor in accordance with college approved syllabi.
+High School counselors, Student Success Navigators and dual enrollment personnel inform students and parents that dual enrolled students will be expected to participate fully in college courses.
+The curriculum, content evaluation of performance, and selection of instructional material is the prerogative of the professor in accordance with college-approved syllabi.
 All courses included in the dual program are subject to the academic standards of the College, including but not limited to qualifications of the faculty, time in the classroom, instructional materials and syllabus content.
 The College Vice President of Academic Affairs, the College Curriculum Committee and respective divisions or departments of the College monitor the instructional quality of all college courses per institutional guidelines and the Statement of Standards for Dual Enrollment/Early College Programs in the Florida Community College System.
 Courses offered under the dual program meet or exceed the standards of the Southern Association of Colleges and Schools.
-All grades earned will be reported to the appropriate high school and posted to the Northwest Florida State College Transcript; hence the dual grades are part of the permanent postsecondary academic record.
+All grades earned will be reported to the appropriate high school and posted to the Northwest Florida State College Transcript; hence, the dual grades are part of the permanent postsecondary academic record.